Combination Resume: Definition & Tips

 If you still have room on your resume after including all of the above sections, you may wish to add one or more optional resume sections, such as languages, hobbies and interests, internships, and so forth.
 Only include these sections if you have something relevant and appropriate to list.

-Here are some tips to keep in mind when crafting your combination resume.
+Here are some tips to keep in mind when crafting your hybrid resume.

 One of the best ways to boost your chances of scoring an interview is to tailor your resume to each job that you apply for.
 To do this, read the job posting carefully and identify keywords and phrases that describe the skills and experience that the employer is specifically looking for.
-Then use these words and phrases in your combination resume, addressing as many as possible of the desired qualifications that apply to you.
+Then, use these words and phrases in your combination resume, addressing as many of the desired qualifications that apply to you as possible.
 Always be sure to mention the company and the position by name in your resume summary.

 If you are making a career change or if you have some experience that prepared you for your target role in a way that may not be obvious, be sure to highlight transferable skills.
 These are skills and strengths that apply in many (if not all) industries, such as leadership ability, communication skills, and so forth.